canastro/blog/content/blog/2019-01-02---react-ui-lib-part2/index.md

 export default createTheme;
 ```

-So now that we have our theme builder, lets see how we use this.

 In order to use this theme we're going to use the styled-components [ThemeProvider](https://www.styled-components.com/docs/advanced#theming), the usage would be something like this:

 ```js